Bloomsbury Publishing: History

+Bloomsbury US

+Bloomsbury US was established in 1998 in New York, New York, as a general interest publisher of both adult and children's books.
+It is known for its high-quality fiction and non-fiction as well as its extensive academic publishing branch.

+Its notable titles have include Anthony Bourdain's global bestseller Kitchen Confidential, Jesmyn Ward's National Book Award winner Salvage the Bones, the works of 2021 Nobel Prize in Literature winner Abdulrazak Gurnah, Susanna Clark's Women's Prize for Fiction winner Piranesi, Renée Watson’s Newbery Honor Book Piecing Me Together, Martin W. Sandler's National Book Award winner 1919, and titles by renowned authors Paul Beatty, Roz Chast, Edmund White, Elif Shafak, Carol Anderson, Mark Kurlansky, Miriam Toews, Samantha Shannon, and Deborah Levy.

+In 2021, Bloomsbury US acquired ABC-CLIO LLC, the established academic publisher of both print and digital materials, for $22.9 million.
+In 2024, Bloomsbury US finalized the asset purchase of Rowman & Littlefield, an independent academic publisher, for $83 million.
+The sale included rights to the publisher's academic imprints and associated titles, doubling the size of Bloomsbury US's Academic & Professional divisions.

+Bloomsbury India

-In December 2008, Bloomsbury opened a branch in Doha, Qatar, under joint-partnership with Qatar Foundation.
-The publishing house created, called Bloomsbury Qatar Foundation Publishing, worked mainly with English and Arabic literature.
+In December 2008, Bloomsbury opened a branch in Doha, Qatar in a joint-partnership with Qatar Foundation.
+The partnership created a publishing house, Bloomsbury Qatar Foundation Publishing; it worked mainly with English and Arabic literature.

-Bloomsbury Qatar Foundation Journals (BQFJ), an open access, peer reviewed academic publisher, was created in December 2010 as a joint venture with Qatar Foundation.
-Journal research articles were published through BQFJ's website Qscience.com.
+Bloomsbury Qatar Foundation Journals (BQFJ), an open access and peer reviewed academic publisher, was created in December 2010 as a joint venture with Qatar Foundation.
+Journal research articles were published through BQFJ's website QScience.com.
 The company's partnership with Qatar Foundation ended in December 2015 and all of Bloomsbury Qatar Foundation Publishing works were incorporated in Qatari-owned HBKU Press.
 At the time of BQFP's dissolution it had published over 200 books.
 BQFJ's works were also incorporated in HBKU Press.

 In 2012, Bloomsbury established a publishing office in India.

+In 2018, an article disclosed that much of the profit in the children's division was due to the Harry Potter series by J. K. Rowling.

+In May 2023, an article in The Verge reported that the cover of the UK edition of House of Earth and Blood, published by Bloomsbury, uses an AI-generated image.

 Acquisitions and imprints

 Among the companies, book lists and imprints that Bloomsbury has acquired are: